notacoderr/BloodVault2/node-app/README.md

 npm run dev
 ```

+The development script uses `nodemon` for automatic restarts.
+The server listens
-The server listens on `http://localhost:4000` by default, serving both the API
+on `http://localhost:4000` by default, serving both the API and the dashboard
-and the dashboard UI.
+UI.
 Use `npm start` to launch in production mode.

 ## Linting